kyrylo0605/wordpress/wp-content/plugins/foobox-image-lightbox/readme.txt

 1. Upload `foobox-free` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. A modal lightbox will automatically be added to your linked images and galleries

 == Frequently Asked Questions ==

+= FooBox is not working.
+I do not see a lightbox =

+Make sure your images/galleries are set to Link To the Media File (within Gutenberg).
+In the class editor, make sure your images/galleries are linking to the media file.
+FooBox scans for images or thumbs that are pointing to the full-size version of the image.
+If the image is not linking to the full size image, then FooBox cannot work on that image.
+You can tell if an image links to a full-size version when you can click on the image and the full size version opens in the browser.

 = FooBox is not working.
 There is an error in the console "Uncaught ReferenceError: FooBox is not defined" =